-Young Pioneer Tours has a particularly close relationship with the former Soviet Union.
+Young Pioneer Tours have a particularly close relationship with the former Soviet Union.
 Firstly our name, Young Pioneer Tours.
 The Young Pioneers (officially the Vladimir Lenin All-Union Pioneer Organisation) was the Soviet youth organisation similar to modern boy scouts or girl guides.
 Their motto, not dissimilar to our ethos, was “Always ready!” (“Всегда готов!” in Russian).

 We also have a huge number of tours in the former Soviet countries, whether it be Central Asia (Turkmenistan, Uzbekistan, Kyrgyzstan, Kazakhstan, Tajikistan), our yearly epic Trans-Eurasian tour (Russia, Ukraine, Transnistria) or our newest addition, Summer Soviet Adventure, just in time for the 100th anniversary of Russia’s red revolution, we love the former Soviet Union.
 We also love Soviet jokes.